nucleosynthesis/LHCDataStatisticsICISE2024/docs/index.md

 For all of these, there is a copy icon in the top right that you can use to copy the entire contents of the block.

-## Getting started
+## Getting started (Pre-Course)

 We are going to need some software for the exercises.
 All of the software required is available pre-packaged in container images that you can run using Docker!
 Head over to the [Getting Started](https://nucleosynthesis.github.io/LHCDataStatisticsICISE2024/setup/) pages now to install Docker and obtain the relevant images.
+This can take some time so please do this **before** the start of the lecture course.

 ## Useful Links